Lancetnik/Propan/docs/docs/en/contributing/4_adapters.md

 ### close

-Now we need to shut down our broker correctly.
-To do this, we implement the `close` method.
+Now, to shut down our broker properly, we implement the `close` method.

 ```python linenums='8' hl_lines="6-7 10-11"
 {!> docs_src/contributing/adapter/rabbit_close.py !}
 ```

 !!! note
-    In the parent `connect` method, the implementation of the `_connect` method is called under the condition `self._connection is not None`, so it is important to set it to `None` after connection stopping.
+    In the parent's `connect` method, the `_connect` method is invoked under the condition `self._connection is not None`.
+Therefore, it is important to set `self._connection` to `None` after terminating the connection.

-After implementing these methods, an application with your broker should be runnable.
+Once these methods are implemented, an application with your broker should be able to run successfully.

 ## Register handlers